Morning Walks in Bandra: Pictorial Post

 The Sealink Bridge from Bandra Fort

-6 thoughts on “Morning Walks in Bandra: Pictorial Post
+6 responses to “Morning Walks in Bandra: Pictorial Post”

 Are the life of wealthy, upper middle class, middle class not real…are they not working hard enough to build the Mumbai that is…are you suggesting half of Bandra is a reel life planted for outsiders to enjoy…it is so superfluous how some people are projecting India as real only when they come across poor parts of the country.